 How Much Do They Cost?

 A common concern about dental implants is their cost.
 However, given their longevity, they are actually quite affordable.
 From the start of treatment, you can probably expect your cost to be $1,500-$2,000 per tooth on average.
-Over the course of time, an implant actually ends up being about $100 per year, assuming your replacement tooth only lasts the minimum 20 years.
+Over the course of time, an implant actually ends up being under $100 per year, assuming your replacement tooth lasts the minimum of 20 years.
 Our implants, thanks to improving technology, can last even longer than that.

 Because of their ease of use and maintenance, dental implants are actually one of the most affordable options for people missing a small number of teeth or who need extensive bridge work and need preparation to get their mouth ready for their bridge or denture.

-Of course, costs do rise with each additional tooth, but if you are missing a large number of teeth, other options may be better.
-However, if your jaw is healthy and you want that many implants, it is not out of the question.
 Dr. Zadeh will discuss your options and costs with you during your consultation and create a treatment and financing plan that will meet your needs and budget.
 A combination of implants and a bridge may help mitigate the cost, especially if a large number of teeth are missing.